 One critical focus of our program is to improve the performance of our disengaged students and address social-emotional concerns such as trauma.
-We identify, early on, which students are not completing their schoolwork and then assign them tutors to ensure that they help support student learning.
-On average, our retention rate, which includes students who remain with us or who rematriculate to their local district, was 91.52% which is +4.32 percentage points from our baseline.
-We are above our expected outcome.
-This is due to the collaborative teamwork between our teachers, tutors, and counselors.
+We identify, early on, which students are not completing their schoolwork and then have them meet with a support team so they can get the help they need.
+A support team is comprised of the students teacher, a tutor, a counselor and social worker.
+As of LP 7, our retention rate was 100% which is +8.48 percentage points growth compared to last year.